Amazon Prime Day 2020 date revealed in deal promo

 - Amazon Prime Day 2020 postponed

-That said, Prime Day 2020's placeholder is currently live, as await Amazon's big announcement.
+That said, Prime Day 2020's placeholder is currently live, as we await Amazon's big announcement.

 "Prime Day is an annual deal event exclusively for Prime members, delivering two days of special savings on tons of items.
 Prime Day 2020 dates for the United States have not been announced yet.", reads Amazon's Prime Day 2020 landing page.